5jt/dyalog-cookbook/manuscript/07 Handling errors.md

 # Handling errors

 `MyApp` already anticipates, tests for and reports certain foreseeable problems with the parameters.
-We'll now move on to handle errors more comprehensively.
+We’ll now move on, to handle errors more comprehensively.

 ## What are we missing?